-BORDER CROSSINGS: In 2020, border crossings from Mexico into the US at the San Luis port of entry in Yuma County were down across modes of transportation due to COVID.
-Pedestrian crossings were down 28% and the number of personal vehicle passengers was down 31.7%; both were at record lows (with records back to 1996).
+BORDER CROSSINGS: In 2021, pedestrian border crossings from Mexico into the US at the San Luis port of entry in Yuma County were up 3% after falling 28% in 2020, the first year of the COVID pandemic.
+The number of personal vehicle passengers was up 29.5% in 2021, following a 31.7% drop in 2020.
+Despite the increases in 2021, both pedestrian and vehicle passenger traffic remained at near-record lows (with record lows set in 2020 and records back to 1996).

 INTERNATIONAL TRADE: In 2020, the value of international trade (imports and exports) passing through Yuma County's San Luis port of entry totaled $1.2 billion, down 9.3% from 2019 and the lowest level since 2011.
 Exports totaled $455.3 million (down 10.1% and lowest since 2009) while imports came in at $772.6 million (down 8.9% and lowest since 2012)

 In 2021, bank deposits in Yuma County (as of June 30) were up 17.4%.
 That follows a gain of 23.4% in 2020 - its fastest rate of growth on record (with records back to 1994).
 Deposits in 2020 and 2021 were helped along by COVID stimulus payments and programs.